How do your seasonal pop-up plant sales work?

 Can Sparrowhawk Native Plants help me get my Backyard Habitat Program Certification?

 Yes!
 The Backyard Habitat Certification Program advocates for native plants that are on the Portland Plant List (considered native to Portland).
-All of the plants we sell are native to Oregon, and the majority of the plants we will be selling for Fall 2020 are on the Portland Plant List, except for a few: Showy Milkweed, Western Geranium, Goatsbeard, Western Azalea, Golden Currant and Thrift Seapink.
+The majority of the plants we sell are on the Portland Plant List.

 There are so many options!
 How do I decide which native plants to buy for my yard?